Starfox (character): Allegations of sexual assault

 Starfox was put on trial for sexual assault, accused of using his powers to seduce a happily married woman.
 He was defended by lawyer Jennifer Walters, the She-Hulk.
 The law firm which employed her, Goodman, Lieber, Kurtzberg & Holliway, was contracted by Mentor to defend his son from the allegations.
-In the course of the trial, Ms. Walters came to suspect that Starfox had used his powers on her during their time in the Avengers, resulting in a brief sexual interaction.
+In the course of the trial, Walters came to suspect that Starfox had used his powers on her during their time in the Avengers, resulting in a brief sexual interaction.
 By this time, Starfox had been banned from the courtroom after it was determined that he was using his special abilities to influence the witnesses.
-When Jennifer Walters confronted Starfox with her suspicions via closed-circuit video link, he evaded her questions and then cut the video feed.
+When Walters confronted Starfox with her suspicions via closed-circuit video link, he evaded her questions and then cut the video feed.
 Walters angrily charged out of the courtroom, transformed into She-Hulk, and caught Starfox as he was attempting to escape from Earth.
 She-Hulk dealt Starfox a savage beating, giving him no chance to defend his actions, knocked him unconscious, finally duct-taping his mouth shut to ensure that he could not use his abilities to elude punishment.
 However, Mentor, Starfox's father, effected his son's release by teleporting Starfox away to Titan.

 Mentor eventually staged a native Titanian trial in the hopes of clearing his son's name.
 The Living Tribunal, interested in the equity of the process, called on She-Hulk as prosecuting attorney.
 Jennifer Walters, in an attempt to get to the bottom of the matter, agreed to a mind probe of both Starfox and herself.
 She discovered that Starfox did not use his abilities to influence her decision to have sex with him, but that he was deliberately responsible for her sudden infatuation with and marriage to John Jameson.
 An enraged She-Hulk once more lashed out at Starfox for toying with her life, bringing the legal proceedings to a halt.

 Thanos now appeared at the trial and testified that his brother, Starfox, inspired his obsession with Death when they were children, when attempting to make young Thanos accept the death of an animal he had involuntarily killed with his enormous strength.
 By Titanian law, Eros would thus take full responsibility for all the genocides Thanos had later committed.
 In the following issue, it was revealed that this was a false memory that Thanos implanted into Starfox's mind and shared by a Thanos clone that the real Thanos sent.
 Thanos' implantation of the memory is what caused Starfox to briefly become mentally unbalanced and use his power in this manner for the first time.
 Starfox agreed to have Moondragon shut them off completely rather than risk hurting more people.